mlevans0/altmetric-implementation-docs/source/populating-efi-with-your-data.rst

 Overview
 ********
 Altmetric collects attention data for outputs that have been mentioned online across a range of sources.
-As items in the Altmetric database are not organized by institution, we can integrate with third party systems or allow for a manual CSV upload in order to set up your institutional edition of |efi|, with outputs produced by your own authors and departments.
+As items in the Altmetric database are not organized by institution, we can integrate with third party systems or allow for a manual CSV upload in order to set up your institutional version of |efi|, with outputs produced by your own authors and departments.

 We will then populate |efi| by linking your set of publications, authors and departments with the scholarly publications already tracked in the Altmetric database.
 This enables you to browse the altmetrics of your institutional outputs by your institutional authors and departments.